jguertl/SharePlugin/README.md

 #### Setup
 * Available on NuGet: https://www.nuget.org/packages/Share.Plugin.Xamarin.Forms/
-* Install into your PCL project and Client projects.
+* Install into your PCL project.

 In your iOS, Android and Windows Phone projects call: